Discover more from SOS (Save Our Serotonin)

 Anyway, great talk.
 Don’t be a stranger!

-Paid subscriber benefits will go into effect next month.
-If you love nonsense like this, consider becoming a paid subscriber today and supporting the work and team it takes to make this newsletter possible.
+If you like this, consider becoming a paid subscriber today and supporting the work and team it takes to make this newsletter possible.
 Thanks again for your support!

 Art by: James Jeffers